tabazevedo/launchpad-controller/README.md

    e.g. [[ButtonType.Grid, 0, 0], KeyState.Up] === [["grid", 0, 0], "up"] */

-/* You can also listen to just "up" or "down" events, in which case you'll only receive the button that was pressed i.e. [ButtonType.Top, 3, 0] */
+/* You can also listen to just "up" or "down" events, in which case you'll only receive the button that was pressed i.e. [ButtonType.Automap, 3, 0] */
 ```